 It’s clear why Panamanian publishers would think twice before running the story.

 But there seemed to be something else at play, something even bigger than payback by powerful politicians.
-After reviewing comments in 7 different Panamanian publications, the reason suddenly became clear: people were afraid for Panama itself.
+After reviewing comments in 7 different Panamanian publications, the reason suddenly became clear: people were afraid for Panama.

 Anguish between the lines

-By Monday morning, the story had appeared in every Panamanian newspaper.
-The big question on everybody’s lips was now “How bad will this be for Panama?”
+By Monday morning, the story was in every Panamanian publication.
+The big question on everybody’s mind was now “How bad will this be for the nation?”

-People who worked in the financial, legal and shipping industries were especially skittish.
-For many, the leak confirmed what people had long suspected.
-Here are some translated excerpts of comments from various Panama publications:
+People who worked in the financial, legal and shipping sectors were skittish.
+For many, the leak confirmed what they had long suspected.
+Here are some excerpts of comments from various Panama publications (my translations):

-- I asked myself if I live in the twilight zone because this story didn’t appear in a Panamanian newspaper until after being published in every major site on the planet.
+- I asked myself if I live in the twilight zone because this story didn’t show up in a Panamanian newspaper until after appearing in every major site on the planet.
 Finally I see that it matters in Panama!

 - The laundry mat has been unplugged!
 And just one of many.
 Panama is an international crime center but no one says anything because their mouths and pockets are sealed tight with dollars.